Airline Outages are a Lesson for All Businesses When It Comes To IT Disaster Recovery Plans

 Here is a quick checklist that airlines can use to assess their risk of having a “full stop”” systems outage.

-- How do you categorise systems such as those that drive websites/ mobile apps/ airport departure screens- are they considered mission critical?
+How do you categorize systems such as those that drive websites/ mobile apps/ airport departure screens- are they considered mission critical?
 Important?

 What percent is your IT budget of total revenue costs?
-What percent of your IT budget is spent on production resiliency/ modernisation/ DR?
+What percent of your IT budget is spent on production resiliency/ modernization/ DR?
 Are you underinvesting?